irrigating a plant using a hose

 How to water trees and shrubs

-• Water deeply so the water penetrates the top 6 inches of soil.
+• Water deeply so the water soaks into the top 6 inches of soil.

-• Deep and infrequent watering is recommended because it encourages a deep root system and makes plants more tolerant of droughts.
-Frequent, light watering encourages shallow root growth and less tolerance for dry conditions.
+• Deep and infrequent watering is recommended because it encourages a deep root system and makes plants more tolerant of drought.
+In comparison, frequent light watering encourages shallow root growth and less tolerance for dry conditions.

-• Apply water over as much of the root area of your plant(s) as possible.
-The root zones of trees and shrubs extend out from the trunk at a distance at least equal to the height of the plant.
+• Apply water over as much of the plant's root area as possible.
+The root zones of trees and shrubs extend out from the trunk or main stems at a distance at least equal to the height of the plant.
 Focus watering near the drip line of your plant’s canopy where feeder roots are located.
-Applying water just around the base of a trunk does little good and can lead to decay.
+Applying water only around the base of a trunk does little good and can lead to decay, although that may be the only option over the short term for very young or recently-planted trees whose roots have not yet spread far from the trunk.

 Watering systems